 Upselling and cross-selling have become the most proven strategies for eCommerce merchants.
-The great example that you can refer to is Amazon.
+A great example that you can refer to is Amazon.
 But before seeing the strategies let’s know what is the difference between upselling and cross-selling?

 Upselling is a sales strategy of encouraging a customer to buy an expensive item or an upgraded version of the product that matches their primary product but provides more benefits.
 For example, if a customer is about to buy a smartphone with 32GB of storage space, then you can suggest you get the one with 64GB or 128GB.